brayway05/Natural_Language_AI/README.md

 ```
 This command creates the file `pythonssqlite.db`

-Finally, to execute query run this command:
+Finally, to execute query run this command (deleted files related to this command -> check git commits):
 ```
 python3 query.py --query "{your query goes here}"
 ```